There are two big reasons why medication adverse effects are not reported or under-reported…

 And yes, in those times I’m grateful for them–like when I had a kidney stone!
 I’m also grateful that these instances have been rare, because there are problems in this industry for sure.
 Besides, when it comes to so many health issues, the meds often only add to your list of symptoms instead of actually healing anything.
 (Meds for anxiety and depression are the very first that come to mind.)

-Our family has successfully treated SO many health issues with natural remedies!
+Our family has successfully gotten over SO many health issues with natural remedies!

-They really work, and few medical professionals know or even CARE about these options.
-For an example, when we got Kent off his BP meds, the doc didn’t even ask what we did, he just said, “Great, keep doing that.”
+Sadly, few medical professionals know or even CARE about these options.
+For an example, when we weaned Kent off his BP meds (do NOT do this willy nilly, talk to your doc), the doctor didn’t even ask what we did, he just said, “Great, keep doing that.”
 Read more about that here.

 Did you know this?